Other resource pages

 Other sites of interest that I host:

 One of my long-term goals is providing resources that seem necessary.
 In the case of alternative Jewish rituals, this is important to me, both for the sake of presenting alternatives to ways of prayer that may not seem appropriate today, and in presenting the Hebrew necessary for continuity with tradition.
 It has been a slow process.
 Time is seldom available, and the list of documents grows slowly.
+In the meantime, there is a whole "Open Source Judaism" movement that covers everything from software to fonts to collections of Hebrew and Yiddish writing, to tools for making your own Haggadah.
+Here are a couple of significant sites:

 Every year we walk into the sukkah with our lulav and esrog (or etrog, for non-Ashkenazi peoples) and go, 'so, nu, now that we've finished the honeycake, what now?'
 Finally, I compiled a few of the basic blessings that go with fulfilling the mitzvah of sitting in the Sukkah.
 If you put this on the East side of your Sukkah ("Mizrakh" being Hebrew for "east"), you'll also be properly aligned to follow the instructions for "benching" (or davenning, or praying) with the lulav and esrog.
 Now, if it just stops raining, all will be well.
 Like all recent toolkits, this was composed using Unicode, so feel free to cut and paste Hebrew or English from the PDF using the editing tool of your choice if you'd like to create variants.